 How To Size A Septic Tank

-If you want to know how to calculate septic tank size, look no further.
-A septic tank is used where no mains sewage connection is available, and the water can be discharged through the ground via a soakaway or drainage field.
+For context, a septic tank is generally used where no mains sewage connection is available, and the water can be discharged through the ground via a soakaway or drainage field.

 Important septic tank information

-Learning how to size a septic tank is essential for ensuring it conforms with building regulations and provides long term performance.
 Remember, septic tanks are not allowed to discharge to a ditch.
 Upgrading from a septic tank to a sewage treatment plant will allow discharging to a ditch and provide cleaner water, increasing the life of a soakaway should one be used.

 4 steps to size a septic tank